Die Hard 2

-Die Hard 2 (also known by its tagline Die Harder or Die Hard 2: Die Harder) is a 1990 American action-thriller film and the second installment in the Die Hard film series.
-The film was released on July 4, 1990, in the United States.
-The film was directed by Renny Harlin, and written by Steven E. de Souza and Doug Richardson.
-It stars Bruce Willis as John McClane.
-The film co-stars Bonnie Bedelia, William Sadler, Art Evans, William Atherton, Franco Nero, Dennis Franz, Fred Thompson, John Amos, and Reginald VelJohnson.
+Die Hard 2 (also known by its tagline Die Harder or Die Hard 2: Die Harder) is a 1990 American action film directed by Renny Harlin, written by Steven E. de Souza and Doug Richardson, co-produced by Joel Silver, and starring Bruce Willis as John McClane alongside Bonnie Bedelia, William Sadler, Art Evans, William Atherton, Franco Nero, Dennis Franz, Fred Thompson, John Amos, and Reginald VelJohnson.
+The sequel to Die Hard (1988) and the second installment in the Die Hard film series, the film was released on July 4, 1990 by 20th Century Fox, in the United States.

 As with the first film, the action in Die Hard 2 takes place on Christmas Eve.
 McClane is waiting for his wife to land at Washington Dulles International Airport when terrorists take over the air traffic control system.
 He must stop the terrorists before his wife's plane and several other incoming flights that are circling the airport run out of fuel and crash.
 During the night, McClane must also contend with airport police and a military commander, none of whom want his assistance.

-The film was released to generally positive reviews with critics praising the films action and tone while criticizing plot issues.
-Die Hard 2 was a major box office success grossing 240 million dollars, doubling the earnings of its predecessor and finishing as the year's 7th highest grossing film.

-The film was preceded by Die Hard (1988) and followed by Die Hard with a Vengeance (1995), Live Free or Die Hard (2007), and A Good Day to Die Hard (2013).
+The film received positive reviews from critics, with praise for its action sequences and criticism for some plot elements; it was nevertheless considered to be inferior to its predecessor.
+Die Hard 2 was a major box-office success, grossing $240 million and doubling the earnings of its predecessor and finishing as the year's seventh-highest-grossing film.
+The film was followed by Die Hard with a Vengeance (1995), Live Free or Die Hard (2007), and A Good Day to Die Hard (2013).